bob134552/Battlestations/README.md

 #### Build a PC page

-The Build a PC page consists of a form containing dropdowns for each component category for a user to pick from and create their own unique PC build.
+The Build a PC page consists of a form containing dropdowns for each component category.
+The user then picks a product in each category to create their own unique PC build.

 ####  Search Page